curious-jeff/curious-jeff.github.io/index.md

 -----
-# Project One - Exploring eBay Car Sales data
+# Project One - Exploring eBay car sales data

 * Using pandas dataframes, 50,000 rows of used car sales data were cleaned and explored
 * Entries with extreme values in the `price` and `registration_year` columns were dropped